 Genealogy.ie regularly has articles published in genealogy and local history magazines, both in North America and Ireland.
-Our articles are on how to do research, Irish local history, genealogical resources, etc. On this page you can read about the periodicals we have been published in and download our articles.
+Our articles are on how to do research, local history, genealogical resources, etc. On this page, you can read about the periodicals we have been published in and download (most of) our articles.

 The thirteenth edition of the Kilmacud Stillorgan Historical Society’s annual journal, Obelisk, was launched in the Function Room of Glenalbyn Sports Club, Stillorgan on Thursday, 22 November 2019 to an audience of over 100.
 Margaret Smith paid a special thanks again to the many contributors for their very enthusiastic response with material and whose stories help to give us a fuller picture of daily life and the streetscape of times past.